FarabiUniversity/EarthquakesParser/veritatis/README.md

 # Veritatis: Earthquake News RAG

-This repo provides a FastAPI service and Milvus-backed vector store to ingest, search, and validate earthquake-related content via a tiered pipeline.
+This repo provides a FastAPI service and Milvus-backed vector store to ingest, and validate earthquake-related content via a tiered pipeline.

 ## Quick Start